guoyang9/AdaVQA/README.md

-# AdaVQA: Overcoming Language Priors with Adapted Margin Loss
+# AdaVQA: Overcoming Language Priors with Adapted Margin Cosine Loss
 This repository is built upon the [code](https://github.com/Cyanogenoid/vqa-counting.git) provided by @Yan Zhang.
 Futher introduction will be given shortly.
 ## Prerequisites
 	* python==3.7.7